 Providing formal cooperating agency status to Tribal governments and Federal, Tribal, State, and local governmental agencies continues to show improvement.
 However, the effort is not yet fully realized.
-The agency data for fiscal years 2005 through 2011, as well as the explanations the Council on Environmental Quality received from lead Federal agencies and potential cooperating agencies indicate:
+The agency data for fiscal years 2012 through 2014, as well as the explanations the Council on Environmental Quality received from lead Federal agencies and potential cooperating agencies indicate:

-- The use of cooperating agency status is consistent with what was reported in the first cooperating agency report issued in May 2005 and demonstrates ongoing efforts to engage cooperating agencies in developing EISs.
-Cooperating agencies were involved in approximately 49 percent of Environmental Impact Statements and approximately 6 percent of environmental assessments during fiscal years 2005 through 2011. - Lack of capacity or resources (i.e., training, time, personnel) continues to be a major reason that formal cooperating agency status is not established.
-Other reasons include lack of another agency with expertise to engage with a specific environmental review, no response from potential cooperating agencies, and agencies choosing to participate on an informal basis rather than through a formal cooperating agency status designation.
+- The use of cooperating agency status is consistent with what was reported in the first and second cooperating agency reports and demonstrates ongoing efforts to engage cooperating agencies in developing EISs.
+Cooperating agencies were involved in approximately 46 percent of Environmental Impact Statements and approximately 7 percent of environmental assessments during fiscal years 2012 through 2014. - Lack of capacity or resources (i.e., training, time, personnel) continues to be a major reason that formal cooperating agency status is not established.
+Other reasons include lack of another agency with expertise to engage with a specific environmental review, no response from potential cooperating agencies, and agencies choosing to participate on an informal basis rather than through a formal cooperating agency status designation. - Lead Federal agencies continue to frequently engage Tribal governments and Federal, Tribal, State and local governmental agencies during the NEPA process without formal cooperating agency status.
+This occurs more often when Federal lead agencies are preparing an Environmental Assessment or when they are proposing regulatory actions. - Local and regional collaboration frequently takes place without formally establishing cooperating agency status.
+This is typically the case when intra- and inter-governmental relationships have been established and informal engagement rather than formal designation of cooperating agencies benefits the interests of the governments and agencies.